ALiwoto/shellderRobot/README.md

 py ShellderRobot.py

 ```

-At first time running you will need enter bot token, then connect to bot in telegram and confirm admin account.
-That's all.

 #### Bot commands
 Bot can use commands via plugins.
 For now there is only one plugin: aliases.py, with two commands: __/setalias__ and __/delalias__.